Alexander-Nestle/Places-Insight/README.md

 ### 1.2 Use Case

-User may enter query based on variety of use case.
-The goals of the software is to recieve a natural language query and predict the most likely based on user intent.
+User may enter query based on variety of use cases.
+The goals of the software is to receive a natural language query and predict the most likely result based on user intent.

 Here are some possible use cases from users: